libraryofcelsus/Aetherius_AI_Assistant/readme.md

 **Unlock the Potential**

-Aetherius is a versatile, modular AI assistant that adapts to your needs.
-Its capabilities extend far beyond conventional chatbots:
+Aetherius is a versatile, modular AI Assistant/Multi-Agent Framework that adapts to your needs.
+Its capabilities extend beyond conventional chatbots:

 ***Reflective Journal***: Speak your mind freely and receive thoughtful feedback without judgment or fear.